 Instead of investing in only one or two applicant channels, Hireology data found that a multichannel recruitment marketing strategy can help drive five times more quality applicants.
 Beyond investing in one-off job board postings each time you have open roles, you should have a continuous strategy in place to invest in a variety of job boards – including national, local and niche, industry-specific job boards.
 Your team should also expand your strategy beyond job boards with such channels as your career site and targeted ads.

 A well-built career site is often the top source for quality candidates.
-While only four percent of job applicants apply to roles via career sites, Hireology data found that 80 percent of carer site applicants are considered quality and 30 percent of hires are made from career sites – more than any other applicant channels.
 Top candidates turn to career sites rather than simply clicking “apply” through job boards, as they’re engaged and want to learn more about career opportunities before officially applying.
-Beyond helping you attract engaged applicants, a strong career site can help your team save money – Hireology found that career sites are seven times more cost-effective than job boards.

 With a multichannel recruitment marketing strategy in place, you can reach top talent where they’re searching for role and save money by only investing in channels that lead to qualified hires.

 With the right hiring technology in place, you can continuously improve your recruitment and hiring efforts.
-For example, Hireology’s analytics platform, Insights, features actionable Q&A analytics that answer questions such as:
+For example, Hireology’s built-in analytics features actionable Q&A analytics that answer questions such as:

 - How fast am I hiring?